theHostileNegotiator/KWBandage/KnownIssues.md

 # Here are issues that are known that have not been fixed in this package

+#### MOD ONLY
+* Switching Model LOD setting and then navigating to Skirmish, MP or Global Conquest to another menu crashes the game (Something to do with Skirmish AI)

 #### R17 Assimilator
 * Reaper 17 uses Scrin Assimilator instead of it's own.
 However in order to implement their own Assimilator, will need to find and edit every structure in the game.